hieifyd/portfolio/FinalProject2.md

 **Interviewee Three**

-1. What do you think is this website used for?
+*1. What do you think is this website used for?*

 I’m confused.
 May be a presentation to the author’s boss in a consulting firm to report the current status of EV industry.

 This website can also be used For EV industry market research.
 Could also be a website to see how this industry performs and locate potential users.

-2. Who might be the target audience of this website?
+*2. Who might be the target audience of this website?*

 Maybe the author’s boss in a consulting firm, or the client of the author.

 Could also be used by media companies like Bloomberg as news presses.

-3. Do you think this information on the website can help you make the decision?
+*3. Do you think this information on the website can help you make the decision?*

 Not enough.
 Information is too little.

-4. Any missing contents you are looking for while making your decisions?
+*4. Any missing contents you are looking for while making your decisions?*

 The contents about EV’s popularity and population provide little help in decision making process.
 Also, the geo distribution of EV in the Washington State is not relevant either.